2011Scape/2011scape-client/README.md

 ## Getting Started

-Run the client using Application.java:
+Run the client using RS2Loader.java:

 ## Naming